AndrlmMass/AndrlmMass/README.md

 - 👋 Hi, I’m @AndrlmMass
 - 👀 I’m interested in consciousness, machine learning, psychedelics, quantum mechanics and dark energy
-- 🌱 I’m currently learning about Neural networks and ketamine therapy
+- 🌱 I’m currently learning about neural networks and ketamine therapy
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me: a.l.massey@medisin.uio.no